 Proceeds from the sale of the bonds issued under the 2005 Authorization, including the Bonds, have been and will be used for the acquisition and construction of certain real property and improvements for the District, as specified in the District bond proposition submitted at the 2005 election, which includes expanding intercampus communications systems, increasing student access to advanced computer technology and bio/stem cell technology by constructing a new facility and associated infrastructure on the Ocean Avenue Campus, construction of new building and associated infrastructure on the Ocean Avenue Campus for a performing arts center, completing the construction and equipping of the Mission Avenue Campus and the Chinatown Campus, renovating classrooms, improving disability access at District facilities, seismic work, building new facilities for upper division classes, neighborhood classes and the performing arts.
-Proceeds from the sale of the Bonds are expected to be used to (i) finance construction of new building and associated infrastructure on the Ocean Avenue Campus for a performing the construction and equipping of the Chinatown Campus (collectively, the "Project"), and (iii) pay the costs of issuing the Bonds.
+Proceeds from the sale of the Bonds are expected to be used (i) to finance construction of new building and associated infrastructure on the Ocean Avenue Campus for a performing the construction and equipping of a performing arts center; (ii) to finance completing the construction and equipping of a performing arts center; (ii) to finance completing the construction and equipping of the Chinatown Campus; and (iii) to pay the costs of issuing the Bonds.